gbdevw/unofficial-pulsar-digitalocean-k8s-deployment/README.md

 ## Deploy Apache Pulsar on your Digital Ocean Kubernetes Cluster (Unofficial)

+### Layout

+1. About
+2. Prerequisites
+3. Pricing model
+4. Deployment - Quick steps
+5. Deployment - Comprehensive review

 ### About

-The scripts aim to deploy a basic Apache Pulsar Cluster on a Digital Ocean managed Kubernetes cluster.
-The biggest differences with the official scripts is the way storage is managed : With Digital Ocean K8S clusters, you use Persistent Volume Claims with a special Storage Class in order to get and attach permanent storage to your pods.
+The scripts aim to deploy a basic Apache Pulsar cluster on a Digital Ocean managed Kubernetes cluster.
+The two biggest differences with the official scripts are :

+1. The use of StatefulSets rather than DaemonSets to provide sticky identities, permanent storage and tune pod scheduling
+2. The use of Persistent Volume Claims with a special Storage Class to attach Digital Ocean Block Storage to the pods

 The deployment method shown has been tested on a fresh 3 nodes (2vCPU, 4GB RAM) pool.

 Like the official documentation (https://pulsar.apache.org/docs/en/deploy-kubernetes/), this method will deploy :

-MANDATORY :
 - A three-node ZooKeeper cluster
 - A two-bookie BookKeeper cluster
 - A three-broker Pulsar cluster

-OPTIONNAL :
 - A pod from which you can run administrative commands using the pulsar-admin CLI tool

+**OPTIONNAL**
 - A monitoring stack consisting of Prometheus, Grafana, and the Pulsar dashboard
 - NodePort services to expose components to the outside of your Kubernetes cluster (= the whole internet)